Kim Caldwell: Glenville State

 In 2016, Caldwell was hired as head women's basketball coach at her alma mater, Glenville State, after serving as an assistant at Sacramento State and a graduate assistant at Ohio Valley.
 In 2022, she led the Pioneers to the NCAA Division II tournament championship.

 Marshall

 On March 27, 2023, Caldwell was named head coach at Marshall.
 During her first and ultimately only season at Marshall, she led the Thundering Herd to their first NCAA Division I tournament since 1997 after defeating James Madison in the Sun Belt tournament championship.
 Given her performance at Marshall, Caldwell was named by SBC head coaches as the league's 2024 coach of the year and by the Women's Basketball Coaches Association as the 2024 recipient of the Maggie Dixon Award as the top first-year head coach in Division I women's basketball.

 Tennessee

 On April 7, 2024, after one season at Marshall, Caldwell was named the head coach at Tennessee, becoming the first non-Tennessee alum to lead the program since Pat Summitt (a UT Martin graduate).
+In the 2024–25 season, she led the Lady Vols to a 24–10 record and a Sweet 16 berth.
+Their season ended with a 67–59 loss to Texas.
+In her second season, the Lady Vols finished with a 16–14 record.
+Their season ended with a 76–61 first round loss to NC State in the NCAA Tournament.